kmisyutina/CS426-Mushrooms-Final-Project/README.txt

 The terrain of the level is outdoors, because that's where the mushrooms live.
-The campfire area is reminiscent of people going camping (where they may inevitable leave their food behind).
+The campfire area is reminiscent of people going camping (where they may inevitably leave their food behind).

-The enemies in this level are bugs like ants and bees, which fits in with the nature and outdoors theme of this level design.
+The enemies in this level are bugs, such as ants and bees, which fit in with the nature and outdoors theme of this level design.
 The human walking around is like a giant.
 The mushrooms must avoid this obstacle unless they want to get stepped on.